EspressoSystems/zkrollup-integration/README.md

 Tools for zkRollups to integrate with Espresso.

-When a zk-rollup joins a shared finality gadget, it will receive streams of finalized blocks containing transactions from all participating rollups.
+When a zk-rollup integrates with a shared finality gadget, it will receive streams of finalized blocks containing transactions from all participating rollups.
 As part of (batched) state update on L1, provers for a zk-rollup periodically submit a validity proof attesting to the correctness of a new rollup state.
 A rollup state corresponds to a specific finalized block.
 Solely proving valid state transition on the rollup VM against a list of transactions from the block (a.k.a "VM proof") is insufficient.